contentful/slash-developers/docs/net/tutorials/managment-api.md

 As with entries, you can publish/unpublish, archive/unarchive and delete assets.

-To publish a specified version of the asset and make it publicly available through the CDA.
+To publish a particular version of the asset and make it publicly available through the CDA.

 ```csharp
 await client.PublishAssetAsync("<new_asset_id>", version);